rayrwang/gc/README.md

 ```
 python main.py
 ```
 This should open a debugger GUI window.
-Closing the debugger will stop and save the network.
+Closing the debugger (or Ctrl + C) will stop and save the network.

 To load and run a save:
 ```